ucheJNR/ucheJNR/README.md

 - 👋 Hi, I’m @ucheJNR
 - 👀 I’m interested in ... learning flutter
 - 🌱 I’m currently learning ...object oriented programming in phpp
-- 💞️ I’m looking to collaborate on ... on developing a andriod and IOS app, using flutter
+- 💞️ I’m looking to collaborate on ... on developing an andriod and IOS app, using flutter
 - 📫 How to reach me ... akataprinceuche@gmail.com

 <!---